 Two factors.
 First, as a child and teenager I discovered that I loved wandering around cities on foot.
 Because I had a chance to do this in many places around the world, I saw how much urban environments vary and realized that many US communities offer a very poor quality walking experience.
 Thus, I developed an interest in learning how to improve neighborhoods that aren’t pedestrian-friendly.

 Second, my father is a theoretical mathematician, and so I’ve never in my life been able to talk to him in any depth about the substance of his research.
 This experience led me to want a career that anyone would happily talk about with me.
-Urban planning is perfect!
-When I tell people that I study transportation planning, they immediately and eagerly start sharing their personal stories about traffic congestion, poor bike infrastructure, the high cost of public transit, their new electric vehicle, or whatever else concerns them about their daily travel.
+Transportation planning is perfect!
+When I tell people what I do, they immediately and eagerly start sharing their personal stories about traffic congestion, poor bike infrastructure, the high cost of public transit, their new electric vehicle, or whatever else concerns them about their daily travel.